Strong Cold Front Will Move Through Region Before Arrival Of More Potent Storm

 A strong cold front will sweep through the region prior to the arrival of a larger storm later in the week.

-It will be mostly sunny and seasonable during the day before the unsettled conditions arrive after nightfall.
+It will be mostly sunny and seasonable during the day before the unsettled conditions arrive late Wednesday night, continuing into the early morning hours of Thursday, March 30.

 Friday, March 31 will be mostly cloudy before a new round of rain and thunderstorms arrives in the middle of the afternoon on a day in which the high temperature will be in the low 50s.